tonytsheng/DBHUB/ORA/ON_EC2/readme.md

 ### Conclusion
 - The biggest increase in performance was setting filesystemio_options.
 Adjusting shared pool had non-intuitive results.
 Surpsingly, pinning user tables to the smart flash cache resulted in a slight performance decrease.
-- Automatic Memory Management was not tested here but that would be a good test.
-Adjusting the PGA would also be a worthwhile test but that was not tested here either.
+- Automatic Memory Management and adjusting the PGA were both not tested here but might be worthwhile to test.
 - This was a simple test.
 Like with most things Oracle, there could be more details to tune.